Bihar Museum: Overview

 Lord Cultural Resources designed the exhibitions in the museum's nine permanent galleries.
 Artefacts from ancient India to 1764 are on display in Bihar Museum's permanent gallery, while those of the post-1764 period are on display at the older Patna Museum.
 The 2300 year old Didarganj Yakshi is among the highlight exhibits in the Bihar Museum.

 In October 2017, Prime Minister of India Narendra Modi visited Bihar Museum with Bihar Chief Minister Nitish Kumar.

 Location

 It is located in Patna, the capital city of the East Indian state of Bihar.
 Its exact location is on the southern flank of Jawaharlal Nehru Marg, Bailey Road, in Patna.
 It is spread over an area of 13.9 acres.
 The site of the proposed museum was earlier occupied by seven old bungalows between LN Mishra Institute and Hartali Mor in Bailey Road.
 Later in March 2013, the building construction department demolished all the bungalows.

 Exhibits

 The Bihar Museum has several galleries.
 These include the Orientation gallery, the children gallery, the regional gallery, the contemporary gallery, the historical art galleries, the Bihari Diaspora gallery and the visible storage gallery.
 The exhibits on different subjects are displayed in separate galleries.
-Each gallery is huge and has many artifacts on display including ones dating back to the fourth century.
+Each gallery is huge and has many artefacts on display including ones dating back to the fourth century.